microsoft/WhatTheHack/070-BuildYourOwnCopilot/Student/Challenge-01.md

 > [!NOTE]
 > The `BlobStorageConnection` and `ConfigBlobStorageConnection` values can be found in the Azure Portal by navigating to the Storage Account created by the deployment (the one that has a container named `system-prompt`) and selecting the `Access keys` blade.
 The value is the `Connection string` for the `key1` key.

-##### Using Visual Studio Code
+##### Running in Visual Studio Code

 To run the solution using Visual Studio Code, perform the following steps:

-Before you can start debugging, you need to set the startup projects.
-To do this, right-click on the solution in the Solution Explorer and select `Configure Startup Projects...`.
-In the dialog that opens, select `Multiple startup projects` and set the `Action` for the `ChatAPI` and `UserPortal` projects to `Start`.

-Also, make sure the newly created `appsettings.Development.json` file is copied to the output directory.
-To do this, right-click on the file in the Solution Explorer and select `Properties`.
-In the properties window, set the `Copy to Output Directory` property to `Copy always`.

-You are now ready to start debugging the solution locally.
-To do this, press `F5` or select `Debug > Start Debugging` from the menu.
+Select the **Run and Debug** icon in the Activity Bar on the left-hand side of the window.
+This will open the Run and Debug view.
+Within the Run and Debug view, you will see a message similar to "To customize Run and Debug create a `launch.json` file."
+Select the link to create a `launch.json` file, which will open the `launch.json` file in the editor.
+When prompted to select a debugger, select the **`C#`** option.
+Replace the content of the file with the following configuration:

 ```json
 {